candiddev/rot/docs/docs/guides/generate-certificates.md

 ## Add Private Keys

-You'll need to generate a private key for every certificate, including the CA.  The easiest way to do this is using {{% cli val-add-prv %}} (encrypting the keys into Rot) or {{% cli key-new %}} (printing the keys to stdout).
+You'll need to generate a private key for every certificate, including the CA.  The easiest way to do this is using {{% cli value-add-private %}} (encrypting the keys into Rot) or {{% cli key-new %}} (printing the keys to stdout).

 Rot will store the public key in the comment of the encrypted value, we can grab the public key from the comment when we generate certificates.